Data Augmentation#

 Summary#

-In this notebook, we have learned how to use data augmentation in PyTorch.
-We have seen how to create an augmentation pipeline and apply it to a subset of the available data.
-We have also trained a simple CNN model on the cats-vs-dogs dataset using data augmentation.
+In this notebook, we learned how to use data augmentation in PyTorch.
+We created an augmentation pipeline, applied it to a subset of the cats-vs-dogs dataset, and trained a simple ConvNet on the augmented data.

 Model